-You will spend the night at the Glacier Blanc refuge.
-This CAF (French Alpine Club) refuge was built between 1942 and 1948.
-It replaces the old Tuckett hut below, which can still be seen today.
-It overlooks the glacier blanc and faces the large, beautiful and wild north faces of the Pelvoux, the pic Sans Nom and the Ailefroides.
+On the first evening, you will be welcomed by Nicolas, in the Glacier Blanc refuge.
+This CAF (Club Alpin Français) refuge was built between 1942 and 1948.
+It replaces the old Tuckett hut, which can still be seen below.
+It overlooks the glacier blanc and faces the large and beautiful north faces of the Pelvoux, the Pic Sans Nom and the Ailefroides.